 In July 2021 the Company signed a capital market advisory agreement ("Agreement") with Exchange Listing, LLC ("Consultant"), to engage in advisory service in capital market advisory, corporate governance, and organizational meeting.
-The term of this Agreement shall commence on the execution date and shall continue until the later of nine months or until the Company is trading on a senior exchange or otherwise extended by both parties.
-The Company extended the contract term until the Company is trading on a senior exchange.
+The term of this Agreement shall commence on the execution date and shall continue until the later of nine months or until the Company is trading on a senior exchange.
 Upon execution of this agreement, the Company agrees to sell to the Consultant, or its designees shares of the Company's common stock which equivalents to 2% of the Company's fully - diluted shares outstanding, at \$0.001 per share.
 The Company estimated the fair value of the common stock issued to the Consultant for the year ended June 30, 2022 by using the market price \$5.48 per share as per an enterprise per share value appraised from an independent third party.
 For the year ended June 30, 2022, the Company has issued 232,666 shares of common stock to the Consultant and the stock-based compensation in connection with the service period of these shares amounted to \$1,283,994.
-After completion of the Company's Offering on August 15, 2022, the Company had issued additional 109,833 shares of common stock to ensure that the fair value of \$439,332.
-Stock-based compensation expense amounted to \$0 and \$439,332 for the three and six months ended December 31, 2022, respectively.
-Stock-based compensation expense amounted to \$321,058 and \$641,881 for the three and six months ended December 31, 2021, respectively.
+After completion of the Company's Offering on August 15, 2022, the Company had issued additional 109,833 shares of common stock to ensure that the Consultant's total shares of the Company's common stock equivalents to 2% of the Company's fully - diluted shares outstanding using the fair value of \$4.00 per share with the fair value of \$439,332.
+Stock-based compensation expense amounted to \$0 and \$439,332 for the three and nine months ended March 31, 2023, respectively.
+Stock-based compensation expense amounted to \$321,056 and \$962,935 for the three and nine months ended March 31, 2022, respectively.